 I now try to be more understanding and empathetic by deepening the relationships I have with employees.” – Shows candidness or lack of empathy.

-List with 11 Examples of Weaknesses for a Job Interview
+Examples of Weaknesses to Mention in a Job Interview

 Good weaknesses you can mention in a job interview include being: